simonsinclair/honest-reviews/README.md

 ### User authentication

-A user is currently identified by their email address, and without authentication it's possible for users to imitate other users.
+It's currently possible for users to imitate other users.
 In practice, this means User A (user-a@gmail.com) can post a review as User B (user-b@gmail.com) by filling in the review form inaccurately.
-In order to prevent this, users must verify their identity.
+In order to prevent this, we should verify a user's identity through authentication before posting a review.